 Black sand, stunning scenery, and plenty of cafes, but Raglan’s long rides and challenging breaks make it well known amongst surfers.
 We loved our visit to Raglan - Waitomo Glowworm Caves (A little over an hour’s drive south of Hamilton)

 Enjoy underground caverns featuring limestone formations and thousands of sparkling glowworms, or choose a caving adventure.
-Check for discount options on a triple cave combo. - Hobbiton (50-minute drive east of hamilton in Matamata via SH1)
+Check for discount options on a triple cave combo. - Hobbiton (50-minute drive east of Hamilton in Matamata via SH1)

 This is the real middle earth and is often thought of amongst Lord of the Rings fans as one of the top places to visit on the North Island.
 Available only via tour.